Avoid taking a 401(k) withdrawal if you can

 And once their “lifeline” is gone – because retirement funds are depleted or borrowing limits are reached – many people find that their financial stress only worsens.

-To make matters worse, all too often, those who take a 401k withdrawal don’t understand these critical points:
+To make matters worse, all too often, those who take a 401(k) withdrawal may not understand these critical points:

-• They will pay fees to obtain the loan.
+- They may have to pay fees to obtain the loan.

-In order to “fund” this load, mutual fund shares in the account are sold.
+In order to “fund” this loan, mutual fund shares in the account are sold.
 Which means those shares no longer exist, causing the borrower to miss out on any subsequent return if those shares rise in value.
-Some plans don’t allow individuals to continue contributing to their accounts until the loan is fully repaid.
-So not only are they prevented from saving for retirement, but they’ll also miss out on employer matching contributions.
-This just adds to the missed gains opportunities during the repayment period.
+This just adds to the potential missed gains opportunities during the repayment period.

 Seek financial security